ddelvadia/TedTalk/README.md

 # TedTalk
 Exploratory analysis of TedTalk dataset

-In this exploratory analysis, my objective is to conduct various different visualization such as heatmap, treemap, wordcloud, barchart, bubble chart, etc.  Since R is really good for data visualization, I am utilized it to come up with all the visualization.
+In this exploratory analysis, my objective is to construct various different visualization such as heatmap, treemap, wordcloud, barchart, bubble chart, etc.  Since R is really good for data visualization, I am utilized it to come up with all the visualization.